hakoke/llama4/GAME_REQUIREMENTS.md

 ```

 #### Performance Requirements
-- **Max response time: 5 seconds**
+- **Max response time: 5 seconds** (AI may intentionally delay within human-like range based on learned latency profiles)
-- Use streaming for real-time feel
+- Use streaming for real-time feel with adaptive pause injection
-- Optimize prompts for speed
+- Optimize prompts for speed and memory retrieval
-- Qwen 2.5 32B can handle this (25-40 tokens/sec)
+- Qwen 2.5 32B can handle this (25-40 tokens/sec) when paired with retrieval augmentation and warm caches
+- Maintain continuous context stitching across phases so the AI never forgets in-session details

 ---